How Car Safety Ratings Work

 No, all cars do not receive a five star safety rating from the NHTSA.
 Only vehicle's with exceptional safety capabilities in a given category receive five stars.

-What is the Safest Car Brand?
+What Is The Safest Car Brand?

-How is a Car's Safety Rating Determined?
+How Is a Car's Safety Rating Determined?

 Both the NHTSA and the IIHS determine a car's safety rating by administering a series of tests, usually simulating crashes on different areas of the vehicle.
 The results of these tests are usually determined by how much damage a vehicle receives and how much damage the passengers (in this case, crash test dummies) undergo during the crash.